axwhyzee/multi-modal-retrieval/README.md

 ```

 2. Install Docker
-3. Run `run.sh` to clone the services + build and/or start the docker containers
+3. Run `source run.sh` to clone the services + build and/or start the docker containers